 Libraries offer a warm space to City residents this winter

-City of London Corporation libraries are offering a warm and friendly welcome to City residents this winter to help them beat rising living costs.
+City of London Corporation libraries are offering a warm and friendly welcome to City residents this winter to help them escape the cold weather.

-The Barbican Library, Artizan Street Library & Community Centre, and Shoe Lane Library will hold a series of drop-in activities for adults and children over the next few months.
+The Barbican Library, Artizan Street Library & Community Centre, and Shoe Lane Library have planned a series of events and activities for adults and children.

 Chairman of the City of London Corporation’s Community and Children’s Services Committee, Ruby Sayed, said:

 “This is an important service during the colder months when many residents are already under pressure due to high food prices and energy costs.

 “Our libraries not only offer a warm space, but they provide fun activities and educational events too.